-If you have significant debt, or just want to turbocharge your retirement planning with early investments, commit to a few years of modest living after you get your first real job.
+If you have significant amounts of debt, or just want to turbocharge your retirement planning with early investments, commit to a few years of modest living after you get your first job.
 Use this time to generate a lot of excess cash and put it to good use.

 This advice must be tailored to your family’s circumstances.
 It’s relatively easy to live like a resident for a few years when you’re single.
 If you have dependents, such as small children or elderly parents, living like a resident may not be an option.
 In such cases it’s even more important to plan carefully and use the family’s scarce financial resources most efficiently to preserve an acceptable lifestyle while successfully meeting all financial obligations.